 What is your group's current bank balance?
 1.14 £1963.35 Are there any significant items of expenditure to be set against this bank balance?
 1.14 No. Have you applied for funding from any other sources?
-(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Timescale for I Secured Decision if not N/A Please briefly explain the benefit for the Local Partnership area if you are awarded this grant 2.6 Our outdoor gym 'c confidence, knowle wellbeing.
-Pupils w cardiovascular and improved as well as confidence in the uparticularly importapattern of regular p continue into adult in terms of establismental wellbeing we equipment is there sport across the schildren's everyday be a sustainable fac as well as those join the local communit through the improvengender a sense of edge and skills in a cill develop balar muscle strength is their social interest of adult style ant as early year physical activity shood.
-The bene hing the link betwhich will endure fore important in a cility which benefing the school ity will also benefied appearance n terms of their ance, co-ordination.
-Their physical leraction.
-Their in exercise equipment in the exercise equipment in the will he will he tween physical he over the life coin raising the proedding physical are outdoor gym for efits pupils in the in future years.
-It fit from the new of the playground. ctivity and n, build agility, iteracy will be creased nent will be ill help build a opefully immeasurable ealth and urse.
-This file of PE and activity in the classroom' will school now is hoped that equipment Any Additional Information/ Documents Provided with Grant Application 3.00 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
+(This includes other Council grant sources as well as external grant providers such as Lottery funding) 2.12 Source of Funding Secured/Not Secured Times Secure ecision if not N/A Please briefly explain the benefit for the Local Partnership area if you are awarded this grant Any Additional Information/ 2.6 Our outdoor gym 'classroom' will increase the children's confidence, knowledge and skills in terms of their activity and wellbeing.
+Pupils will develop balance, co-ordination, build agility, cardiovascular and muscle strength.
+Their physical literacy will be improved as well as their social interaction.
+Their increased confidence in the use of adult style exercise equipment will be particularly important as early years intervention will help build a pattern of regular physical activity which they will hopefully continue into adulthood.
+The benefits may well be immeasurable in terms of establishing the link between physical health and mental wellbeing which will endure over the life course.
+This equipment is therefore important in raising the profile of PE and sport across the school and in embedding physical activity in the children's everyday lives.
+Finally the outdoor gym 'classroom' will be a sustainable facility which benefits pupils in the school now as well as those joining the school in future years.
+It is hoped that the local community will also benefit from the new equipment through the improved appearance of the playground which will engender a sense of pride in the local area. tivity and , build agility, eracy will be reased ent will be I help build a pefully nmeasurable alth and rse.
+This le of PE and ctivity in the essroom' will school now s hoped that quipment Any Additional Information/ Documents Provided with Grant Application 3.00 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
 2.11 £5,000 plus vat £6,000 £6000 Appendix 4 Submitted (Out of School Care Providers Only) Lead Officer Recommendation (for office use only)